 |All vehicles registered for the first time||6 July 2022||7 July 2024||7 July 2026||7 January 2029|

-The Federal Ministry of Transport and Digital Infrastructure (BMVI) welcomes the measures included in the Regulation to increase road safety.
-The Federal Ministry of Transport and Digital Infrastructure has strongly lobbied the EU for the Regulation to be applied much earlier and regrets that this initiative did not obtain the required majority.
+The Federal Ministry for Digital and Transport (BMDV) welcomes the measures included in the Regulation to increase road safety.
+The Ministry has strongly lobbied the EU for the Regulation to be applied much earlier and regrets that this initiative did not obtain the required majority.
 From a Ministry perspective, making turn assist systems mandatory earlier could have made a major contribution towards reducing the number of fatal accidents involving vulnerable road users – in particular pedal cyclists and pedestrians.

 Examples of new safety measures: